sanni/cartreader/Cart_Reader/README.md

 - NP.ino includes everything for Nintendo Power SF Memory and GB Memory cartridges
 - PCE.ino includes everything for the PC Engine/TG16
 - SNES.ino includes everything Super Nintendo
+- SV.ino includes everything for the Super Nintendo Satellaview

 Every submodule has it's own setup_XX() function that configures the needed pins and a submenu that lets you choose what you want to do.
 The code directly addresses the pins via the DDR, PIN and PORT registers.